|

 - WESLEY:

-English surname transferred to forename use, meaning "western
+English habitational surname transferred to forename use, from a contracted

 - WESTLEY: